rehierl/node-tree-outliner/1-3-hierarchies/1-2-hierarchy-of-sets.md

 significant ancestor and therefore exactly one parent set.
 Likewise, each non-root set always has exactly one root set as its most significant ancestor.

 Note that a set is not a parent set to itself (no loops).
-That is, because a set is not an ancestor to itself.
+That is because a set is not an ancestor to itself.
 Consequently, each set within a strict setup either has no parent set (e.g. a root set) ex-or exactly one parent set.